-Thomas began studying piano at the age of four.
-Later studies included trumpet, percussion, string bass, voice, conducting and composition.
-He holds degrees from the University of Northern Colorado, where he graduated summa cum laude and received the School of Music’s highest honor—the Departmental Scholar Award—and from Colorado State University.
+Wilson holds a bachelor’s degree in Music Education from the University of Northern Colorado, where he graduated summa cum laude and received the School of Music’s highest honor—the Departmental Scholar Award.
+He has a master’s degree in conducting from Colorado State University.